ozturkgizem/ozturkgizem/README.md

 I really enjoy doing AI related projects and work as a business analysist in a bank.
 I see life as a learning path and I feel like a explorer.
 So there is a lot to learn and there is lots of path to walk too.

-✿ You can check out my [LinkedIn](https://www.linkedin.com/in/ozturkgizem/) if you want and please feel free to contact me.
+✿ You can check out my [LinkedIn](https://www.linkedin.com/in/ozturkgizem/) if you want.
+Also please feel free to contact me.
 Nice to meet you! ✿

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=ozturkgizem&show_icons=true" />